vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Because of this, merchants must use separate sale units for separate types of purchases.
 This also has some benefits:

-- Each sale unit can have its own name presented to the user in Vipps
+- Each sale unit has its own name presented to the user in Vipps
-- Each sale unit can have its own settlement account
+- Each sale unit has separate transaction logs
-- Each sale unit gets separate transaction logs
+- Each sale unit can have its own settlement account.
+Sharing a single account across multiple sale units is available on request.

 ### How do I set up multiple sale units?